-- student preferences; revenue from the previous year; - the current inventory; the upcoming year's menu; - locally grown, locally raised, and/or locally caught menu items; the likely cost of labor, goods, products, or services in the coming year (season); - the number and ages of the students being served throughout the school year; and - relevance of the last solicitation document.
+- student preferences; revenue from the previous year; - the current inventory; the upcoming year's menu; - Iocally grown, locally raised, and/or locally caught menu items; the likely cost of labor, goods, products, or services in the coming year (season); - the number and ages of the students being served throughout the school year; and - relevance of the last solicitation document.

-(Workbook Handout): Forecasting Questions; Past, Present, and Future
+(Workbook Handout): Forecasting Questions; Past, Present ,and Future

-Refer participants to the Forecasting Questions: Past, Present, and Future and Forecasting Good Practices handouts located in the Participant's Workbook.
+Review and discuss the following Forecasting Questions: Past, Present, and Future handout.